rodneyshupe/Cookbook/Recipes/Sauces/SimpleTomatoMeatSauce.rst

 Directions
 ----------

-1. Bring large sauce pan (or dutch oven) to temperature over medium high heat.
-   Add ground beef and italian sausage, using a wooden spoon break it apart until meat is in small pieces.
-Once meat is browned, remove using slotted spoon and set aside.
+1. Bring a large sauce pan (or dutch oven) to temperature over medium high heat.
+Add ground beef and italian sausage, breaking apart with a wooden spoon until the meat is in small pieces.
+Remove browned meat with a slotted spoon and set aside.
 2. Remove all but 1 tablespoon of fat from the pan and add onion.
-Cook until softened (2 - 3 minutes) then add garlic, oregano and red pepper flakes, cook for 30 seconds.
-3. Add red wine to pan and scrape up any brown bits from the bottom of the pan.
+Cook until softened, 2 - 3 minutes, then add garlic, oregano and red pepper flakes and cook for 30 seconds.
+Add red wine and scrape up any brown bits from the bottom of the pan.
-4. Add crushed tomatoes and bring to a boil.
-Reduce heat and let simmer for at least 30 minutes but preferably 1 hour.
+3. Add crushed tomatoes and bring to a boil.
+Reduce heat and simmer for at least 30 minutes but preferably 1 hour.
-5. Serve over freshly cooked pasta.
+4. Serve over freshly cooked pasta.

 Notes
 -----
 * Recipe can be doubled.
 Increase simmer time to at least 1 hour but preferably 90+ minutes.
 * Leftovers can be refrigerated for 4-5 days or frozen for up to 3 months.